Order of Visit: High Point #30

 Interestingly, the word ‘Ozark’ is an adaptation of the French term Aux Arc, a shortened version of aux Arcansas meaning “of/at/to the Arkansas” to refer to the 1700’s trading post located in the Arkansas Delta just above the confluence of the Arkansas and Mississippi Rivers.

 According to the legend, the chief’s daughter Mina-Sauk was captured by the Osage people, who were the fierce rivals of Piankeshaw.
-While in captivity, Mina-Sauk became the bride for one of the Osage warriors, and subsequently fell in love with her mate.
+While in captivity, Mina-Sauk became the bride for one of the Osage warriors, and subsequently fell in love with her captor.

 Mina-Sauk was later rescued by warriors of her father’s tribe and brought back home to her village.
 Yet much to her parent’s dismay, she was incredibly unhappy, as she was still deeply in love with her beau.